-Memorials for former governor Blanco move to her Cajun home
+Hundreds pays respects to former Louisiana Gov. Blanco

 LAFAYETTE, La.
-(AP) — Memorial events honoring former Louisiana Gov. Kathleen Babineaux Blanco are shifting to Cajun country, her beloved home region.
+(AP) — Hundreds of mourners paid their respects to former Louisiana Gov. Kathleen Babineaux Blanco at a public visitation Friday evening in Cajun country.

-A public visitation for the state’s only female governor is scheduled for Friday at St. John the Evangelist Cathedral in Lafayette.
-A prayer service will follow in the evening.
+Mourners in her beloved home region waited in long lines to say goodbye at St. John the Evangelist Cathedra in Lafayette, the Daily Advertiser reported.

-Blanco served as governor for one term from 2004-2008 and led Louisiana during hurricanes Katrina and Rita.
+Blanco, the state’s only female governor, served one term from 2004 to 2008 and led Louisiana during Hurricanes Katrina and Rita.
 She died Sunday from cancer at the age of 76.

+“She’s a beautiful example of what it is to be a kind and powerful woman in America today, and I think that Louisiana should remember her as such,” Republican U.S. Rep. Clay Higgins said.

+Luis Mora remembered Blanco helping him start the Latin Music Festival 20 years ago.
+The chairman of the Asociación Cultural Latino-Acadiana said the festival is still going thanks to her.

 Elected officials and many former members of her staff were among the hundreds who attended a memorial service in Baton Rouge on Thursday and a public viewing at the Louisiana Capitol.